SpicyZinc/get-started-with-redux-form/README.md

 # Get Started with redux-form

-This is the source code for the blog post, [Get Started with redux-form]().
+This is the source code for the blog post, [Get Started with redux-form](), by [Josh Branchaud](https://github.com/jbranchaud).
 It demonstrates how to get started using `redux-form` in the context of a CRA app.

 This app was bootstrapped with `create-react-app`.
 To start the development server: